opds-community/drafts/opds-progression-1.0.md

 }
 ```

-*Example 4: Progression in an EPUB with Media Overlays*
+*Example 4: Progression in a reflowable EPUB with Media Overlays*

 ```json
 {